wolframkriesing/site-stitcher/content/tidbit/2020/10/index.md

 # Start the Right Android Emulator
 slug: start-the-right-android-emulator
 dateCreated: 2020-10-22 11:08 CET
-tags: tools, mobile development, android
+tags: tools, mobile development, android, knowledgebase

 I was just struggling to find out how to start a different emulated Android device from the command line.
 I found the relevant commands: